jbagwell27/fdd-docs/features/whitelisting.md

 You and any other "staff members" will also need to verify your Minecraft account, and if configured, have any of the `requiredRoles` assigned to you.

 If you don't, you will also get kicked from the server when you try to join !!!

-!!!danger
-This feature requires Server Side whitelisting to be disabled !!!

 ---